lethenju/VLCSequencer/README.md

 ### TODO

+- Add screen preview on the sequence window
 - Add Metadata-related info on the sequence (if fade-in/out are activated, etc..)
-- Add a button to reload metadatas during a sequence (to enable correcting/modifying them as the sequence plays)
 - Add a button to get back to the beginning of the current video
 - Gather the actual device output volume to enable automatic volume correction
 - For sequencing : Add '\<if sooner_than="time"/>' and '\<if later_than="time" />' statements parsing